Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 Can I renew online?

-No. Oregon requires in-person renewal at the sheriff’s office.
+No. Oregon requires you to renew in person at the sheriff’s office.

 You must appear in person to: